This porridge bars recipe is really easy to make and creates snacks or breakfast treats for the kids on a busy school morning.

-This easy porridge bars recipe is made by our mummy blogger Anneliese who says: ‘I must admit that I find weekday breakfasts a tad stressful.
+This easy porridge bars recipe is made by our mummy blogger Anneliese who says: 'I must admit that I find weekday breakfasts a tad stressful.
 Attempting to get out of the door to pre-school is enough to send my blood pressure sky high.
 I rush around while my three-year-old lies on his bed, refusing to get dressed.
 Breakfast cereal or toast is left half eaten and my little boy goes to pre-school with hardly anything in his tummy.
 Not good!
 However, I believe breakfast bars to be the way forward.
 They are so easy for my boys to eat.
 Plus, they are packed full of nutritional goodness and provide plenty of energy to get the boys through to snack time.
 Some homemade breakfast bars tend to fall apart when sliced, so I came up with these porridge bars and they hold together beautifully.
-The bars have an almost cake-like texture, which I believe to be an added bonus!’
+The bars have an almost cake-like texture, which I believe to be an added bonus!'
+Love breakfast?
+Check out the best and worst cereals on the market.

 - 130g rolled oats